isomerpages/moe-aes/_about-aes/Teaching Staff.md

 permalink: /about-aes/teaching-staff/
 description: ""
 ---
-<p style="text-align:center;">Please call the school main hotline (6572 9100) if you wish to speak to any one of the teachers.
+Please call the school main hotline (6572 9100) if you wish to speak to any one of the teachers.

-<p style="text-align:center;">All enquiries should be emailed to the school's generic email: aes@moe.edu.sg
+All enquiries should be emailed to the school's generic email: aes@moe.edu.sg

 Lower Secondary Teachers
 ------------------------